 Springfield - firstname.lastname@example.org

-All communities who participated in the 2017 Solarize Mass Program have completed their campaigns.
+Several communities who participated in the 2018 Solarize Mass Program have now completed their campaigns.

-For final results: See Solarize Mass Program Results page for final information on all campaigns.
+For final results for all communities: See Solarize Mass Program Results page for final information on all campaigns.

 For contact information: